 Preparing your properties for hurricane season is crucial to reduce the impact a storm may have on your property.
-We recommend taking these steps to reduce the possibility of reporting a claim to your insurance carrier:
+We recommend taking these steps to reduce the severity of loss.

-- Consider installing impact-resistant film on your windows or install hurricane shutters if necessary - Trim trees (this reduces potential of falling and windblown damages from tree branches) - Assess inventory on hand for all items that may be needed immediately post storm (plywood, sandbags, flashlights etc) - Remove window AC units - Clear gutters and storm drains to ensure they are working properly - Photograph and video the property to show condition of the property pre-hurricane to include taking picture and video of the roofs.
-A roof inspection report can be helpful to show hurricane damages post loss if roofs are in good condition prior to a loss - Post a list of all emergency numbers including office and maintenance staff - Gather a list of vendors and telephone numbers of individuals or entities that you would plan on contacting for services following a hurricane - Continuously back-up all computer files on a cloud-based network storage solution - Etc.
+- Consider installing impact-resistant film on your windows or install hurricane shutters if necessary - Trim trees (this reduces potential of falling and windblown damages from tree branches) - Assess inventory on hand for all items that may be needed immediately post storm (plywood, sandbags, flashlights etc.) - Remove window AC units - Clear gutters and storm drains to ensure they are working properly - Photograph and video the property to show condition of the property pre-hurricane to include taking picture and video of the roofs.
+A roof inspection report can be helpful to show hurricane damages post loss if roofs are in good condition prior to a loss - Post a list of all emergency numbers including office and maintenance staff - Gather a list of vendors and telephone numbers of individuals or entities that you would plan on contacting for services following a hurricane - Continuously back-up all computer files on a cloud-based network storage solution